eirikref/Fiber/design/configuration-format.md

 optional:

 1. An array of modules to either include or exclude.
-This parameter is either called `include` if you want to start with an empty set of modules and only include the ones you list, or `exclude` if you want to start with the full set of modules and use all of them except for the ones you list.
+This parameter is called `include` if you want to start with an empty set of modules and only include the ones you list, or `exclude` if you want to start with the full set of modules and use all of them except for the ones you list.

 2. Module specific configuration that will be passed on down to the module(s) in question.
 The lowercased name of the module is used as